 Pegasus Ventures Michigan, as the manager of the restaurant’s Google My Business account, contacted Google My Business who said to call Google Adwords.
 Google Adwords said it wasn’t their thing.

-A call to Door Dash yielded the same bad service experienced earlier.
-Despite getting a reference number, providing an email and insisting the representative repeat back the complaint, Door Dash failed to take any action as of the time Pegasus Ventures Michigan published this blog post.
+A call to Door Dash yielded the same lousy service experienced trying to get their link off Google My Business.
+Despite getting a reference number, providing an email and insisting the representative repeat back the complaint, Door Dash failed to stop using the restaurant’s name to sell their service.